 The Issue: Alberta’s energy industry continues to face significant challenges related to sustainable investment.

-This challenge is guided by the following question: How can public policy help attract greater investment into the innovation and infrastructure for “future-fit hydrocarbons”, in light of global investors’ increasing concern with climate change and growing appetite for low-emissions/transition oriented opportunities?
+This challenge was guided by the following question: How can public policy help attract greater investment into the innovation and infrastructure for “future-fit hydrocarbons”, in light of global investors’ increasing concern with climate change and growing appetite for low-emissions/transition oriented opportunities?

-In response to this Innovation Challenge, identified by Energy Futures Lab Fellows and Partners, a two-year, multi-organization partnership was launched to help policy leaders build better visions, establish bridges across seemingly divided camps, and — most critically — enable the development of policy signals that can reignite investor engagement and confidence in Alberta’s hydrocarbon resources, assets, and expertise.
+In response to this Innovation Challenge, identified by Energy Futures Lab Fellows and Partners, a two-year, multi-organization partnership was launched to help policy leaders build better visions, establish bridges across seemingly divided camps, and — most critically — enable the development of policy signals to reignite investor engagement and confidence in Alberta’s hydrocarbon resources, assets, and expertise.
 The collaborative, developed by the Energy Futures Lab and the Max Bell Foundation, is referred to as The Energy Futures Policy Collaborative.

-Year one of this challenge is now complete.
 During these phases of work, the collaborative:

 As a result of this work, we’ve created:

 Advancing a shift to the concept of “future-fit hydrocarbons” creates an opportunity for governments and investors to reconcile polarizing narratives and policy approaches underpinning energy transition and to take constructive action together.
-We are continuing to advance this work within the Energy Futures Lab Impact Studio as part of the Socializing Future-fit Hydrocarbons initiative.

 As opportunities related to the Energy Futures Policy Collaborative emerge, the Energy Futures Lab will support outreach and engagement efforts connected to the project’s policy recommendations.